ACruzadoP/L2Net_AlarmEpicBoss/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- Player_2_Name<br />
 &nbsp;&nbsp;&nbsp;&nbsp;- Player_3_Name
 <br /><br />
 As a side note, the script will have to be used by a dead player located on a place where the Epic Boss can be targeted at the time it shows up.
+Certain Bosses take days to appear after getting killed and that's why it's definitely good to know when they do.